PartyNell/Drive_and_Park/raspberryPI3/How_to_use.md

 ### Parking and leaving mode
 **20 cm margins** all around the car.
-The distances are evaluated with the *LiDar.
+The distances are evaluated with the *LiDar*.

 *The parking space research is done with the LiDar and the odometer.*